swethakannan595-crypto/swethakannan595-crypto/README.md

 # 💡 About Me

-I am a final-year Information Technology student with a strong interest in backend development, artificial intelligence, and software engineering.
-I enjoy building practical applications that solve real-world problems using Python and modern web technologies.
+I am a final-year B.Sc.
+Information Technology student with a passion for software development, backend engineering, and Artificial Intelligence.
+Throughout my academic journey, I have maintained a **CGPA of 8.56/10 (85.06% across the first four semesters)** while continuously developing practical software solutions and strengthening my technical expertise.

-My experience includes developing full-stack web applications with Django, creating AI-powered solutions using FastAPI, and gaining industry exposure through internships in both Python development and SEO.
-I actively strengthen my technical skills by solving coding challenges, earning industry certifications, and working on personal projects.
+My hands-on experience includes building full-stack web applications using **Python, Django, FastAPI, PostgreSQL, and SQLite**, as well as developing AI-powered applications using **Retrieval-Augmented Generation (RAG)**.
+Through internships in **Python & Django Development** and **SEO & Digital Marketing**, I have gained valuable industry experience in software development, database management, and web technologies.

+Beyond academics, I actively improve my problem-solving skills through coding challenges, personal projects, and industry-recognized certifications.
+I also had the opportunity to serve as the **Department Secretary** of the Information Technology Department, where I developed leadership, teamwork, event coordination, and communication skills while contributing to student activities and departmental initiatives.

+I am committed to continuous learning, writing clean and maintainable code, and building solutions that create real-world impact.

-I am currently seeking entry-level Software Developer and Python Backend Developer opportunities where I can apply my knowledge, collaborate with experienced teams, and continue growing as a developer.
+🎯 **Currently seeking entry-level opportunities as a Python Developer, Backend Developer, or Software Engineer where I can contribute, learn from experienced professionals, and grow into a high-impact software engineer.**

 ---